|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms|

 by Michael Kuo

-Traditionally, "Clitocybe" is a genus of gilled mushrooms that lack partial veils and feature white, yellowish, or pinkish spore prints, as well as gills that are broadly attached to the stem or run down it.
+Traditionally, "Clitocybe" was a genus of gilled mushrooms that lacked partial veils and featured white, yellowish, or pinkish spore prints, as well as gills that were broadly attached to the stem or run down it.
 Some mycologists separated "Lepista," featuring clitocyboid mushrooms with spiny spores and pinkish spore prints, as a separate genus, while others viewed the lepistas as a section within the genus Clitocybe.
+Let's call all of these mushrooms "clitocyboid," at least for identification purposes, since they form an easily recognized group.

-If you noticed the quotation marks I placed around "Clitocybe" and you are now waiting for me to pull the taxonomic rug out from under your feet, I congratulate you on having a much better sense of punctuation than my freshmen, who appear to believe we should use "quote marks" for "anything" we "want" . . . and yes, the writing is on the wall: while a comprehensive DNA study of the mushrooms traditionally placed in Clitocybe has not yet been done (to my knowledge), enough work has been done to determine that the mushrooms in question are not all closely related.
-Some, in fact, are only distantly related, and much of the genus will have to be split up among several existing (and several new) genera.
+However, if you noticed the quotation marks I placed around "Clitocybe" and you are now waiting for me to pull the taxonomic rug out from under your feet, I congratulate you on having a much better sense of punctuation than my freshmen, who appear to believe we should use "quote marks" for "anything" we "want" . . . and yes, the writing is on the wall: while a comprehensive DNA study of the mushrooms traditionally placed in Clitocybe and Lepista has not yet been done (to my knowledge), enough work has been done to determine that the mushrooms in question are not all closely related.

-Identification of clitocyboid mushrooms, beyond a handful of easily recognized "field guide species," often depends on microscopic analysis--and Clitocybe literature for North America is hard to find and hard to work with.
-H. E. Bigelow's two-part monograph (1982, 1985) of the North American Species of Clitocybe is selling online for about $150 these days.
-If you are in California, the key from Denise Gregory's San Francisco State University masters thesis on Clitocybe in California can be found online at MykoWeb, without the species descriptions.
-Further Clitocybe literature is listed below.
+Identification of clitocyboid mushrooms, beyond a handful of easily recognized "field guide species," often depends on microscopic analysis—and Clitocybe literature for North America can be hard to work with for non-specialists.
+H. E. Bigelow's two-part monograph (1982, 1985) of the North American Species of Clitocybe can be found online for free.
+If you are in California, Denise Gregory's San Francisco State University masters thesis on Clitocybe in California is essential.
+Further clitocyboid mushroom literature is listed below.

 Ammirati, J. F., A. D. Parker & P. B. Matheny (2007).
 Cleistocybe, a new genus of Agaricales.
 Mycoscience 48: 282–289.